Donie O'Sullivan (journalist)

-Donie O'Sullivan (born 24 March 1991) is a senior correspondent working for CNN in New York City.
+Donie O'Sullivan (born 24 March 1991) is an Irish-American journalist who works as a host and senior correspondent for CNN in New York.
+He has hosted the CNN series Devoted with Donie O'Sullivan since 2025.
 Born in Ireland, he holds both Irish and US citizenship.

 Early life

 Originally from Cahersiveen in County Kerry, O'Sullivan attended Coláiste na Sceilge, graduating in 2009.
 He graduated from University College Dublin in 2012 with a degree in history and politics, and has a masters in political science from Queen's University Belfast.